MERRY CHRISTMAS!!! 🙂

 So we’re eating well, without a doubt.
 Like I say, it sounds like a lot, and it is when you add it all together.
 But it’s all been spread out over the month, and it is only once a year.
 And we have achieved a lot during 2018, so we feel we deserve to treat ourselves.
 So we’re very happy with all of that.

 I bought a couple of fun new Christmas jumpers this month, bringing my total up to 4.
-I already had an Only Fools And Horses jumper and a London skyline jumper, which you can see in last year’s Christmas Q&A.
+I already had an Only Fools And Horses jumper and a London skyline jumper, which you can see in my Christmas Q&A.

 So this year I got a Doctor Who jumper, which has the phrase “Wibbly Wobbly Timey Wimey” over an image of the Tardis surrounded by snowflakes.
 And the other is a Queen jumper, showing the members of the band in the centre wearing Santa hats, in between the words “Snowhemian Rhapsody”, which I thought was very cool, and very apt given their recent movie.
 Both jumpers are very comfortable and cosy, so not only do they look great, but they are actually very practical for the winter too.

 And finally, I also got a very useful clothing gift – a pair of nice warm woollen gloves from Marks & Spencer that are designed for use with touchscreens.
 This means they have special padding on the fingertips that allow you to interact with a mobile device without taking the gloves off first.
 They work nicely with my iPhone 6, so I’m really pleased with them, they’re very comfortable and practical.

 And that’s it for this first part of my Christmas Favourites for 2018.
 I hope you’ve enjoyed it, and be sure to check out my next post for my entertainment favourites!